Guides

 Published notes stay connected to the catalog and support flow.

-Research Notes introduces the editorial surface, while published notes such as Ordering Guide and Lab Updates remain tied back to Guides, Shipping, FAQ, Contact, and the catalog itself.
+Research Notes introduces the editorial surface, and published notes stay tied back to Guides, Shipping, FAQ, Contact, and the catalog itself.

 Editorial